christianhuth/crossplane-demo/README.md

 # Setup for our Demonstration on AWS

-Disclaimer: Setting up AWS CLI is not part of this demonstration.
+⚠️ Setting up AWS CLI is not part of this demonstration. ⚠️

 ## Install AWS Provider